Jzou96/Business-Analysis-Portfolio/index.md

 <ul>
   <li> <a href="http://h3.pdfdo.com/Download/112219434127/112219434127.html">Analysis report</a> </li></ul>

 <p>Wegmans want to idenitfy the necessity of launching new yogurt flavors according to survey sent to a sample of current buyers of Greek Yogurt.
-We conducted descriptive analysis using SQL to check market share of existed flavors and prospect.
-Next, we used TURF analysis to calculate reach and predict the best set of next flavors to add to achieve the highest reach according to survey respondents preferences.</p>
+We conduct descriptive analysis using SQL to check market share of existed flavors and prospect.
+Next, we use TURF analysis to calculate reach and predict the best set of next flavors to add to achieve the highest reach according to survey respondents preferences.</p>

 ### Conjoint Analysis